 Mindfulness

 Clients have heard me say this often after their sessions with me, especially after Massage.
-The main reason behind this "after session" advice is that it extends the benefits of their session after they return home.
+The main reason behind this "after session" advice is that it extends the benefits of your session after you return home.
 But there's more...

 Teresa Graham,